fleonzuniga/Arch-Linux-Setup/README.md

 # Arch-Linux-Steup
-This is a setup for Arch Linux with linux-zen kernel pipewire, wayland, and KDE
+This is a setup for Arch Linux with linux-zen kernel pipewire, wayland, Nvidia, and KDE

 ## Partition the disks
 Identify the disk to be partitioned.